ribeaud/SWA/lectures/1/readme.md

 ]
 .right-column[
 ### Serverless Architecture
+Serverless architecture (also known as serverless computing or function as a service, **FaaS**) is a software design pattern where applications are hosted by a third-party service, eliminating the need for server software and hardware management by the developer.
 ### Event-Driven Architecture
+This architecture depends on event producers and event consumers.
+The main idea is to decouple your system's parts and each part will be triggered when an interesting event from another part has got triggered.
 ### Microservices Architecture
+Microservices - also known as the microservice architecture - is an architectural style that structures an application as a collection of services that are.
+Highly maintainable and testable.
+Loosely coupled.
+Independently deployable.
+Organized around business capabilities.
 ]
 ???
 - Don't mix up design patterns like Factory or Adaptor patterns and the architecture patterns.